hdShang/arxiv-daily/docs/cs-CV/2025-08-31/papers/250900692v1-cascadeformer-a-family-of-two-stage-cascading-transformers-for-skele.md

 ---
 layout: default
-title: CascadeFormer: A Family of Two-stage Cascading Transformers for Skeleton-based Human Action Recognition
+title: "CascadeFormer: A Family of Two-stage Cascading Transformers for Skeleton-based Human Action Recognition"
 ---

 # CascadeFormer: A Family of Two-stage Cascading Transformers for Skeleton-based Human Action Recognition